surgicalintel-admin/surgicalintel-admin.github.io/README.md

 ### Audit

-To check for known vulnerabilities, use:
+To check for known vulnerabilities, run

 ```bash
 pnpm audit